 Faucets are services that offer the opportunity to receive free coins for completing simple tasks.
 FireFaucet and FreeTether are examples of popular USDT faucets.
 FireFaucet awards users with Tether for conducting elementary tasks, such as clicking on a link or watching a video.
 Freetether can be used to earn up to several dollars per hour for participation in simple online games.
 It would not be easy to make a lot of money using faucets, but this method should be on the list.

 🤝 Purchase in a P2P way

 P2P services allow users to exchange cryptocurrencies with another market participant directly (peer-to-peer).
 The trade is made immediately between two users.
 An intermediary (the platform) oversees compliance with the terms.
 Such platforms are less secure, and their users are more likely to become victims of scammers.
-In order not to fall into the hands of scammers, read our material with tips on safe interaction with P2P platforms.
+In order not to fall into the hands of scammers, here are the tips on safe interaction with P2P platforms.

 💱 Purchase on a crypto exchange